beda-software/aidbox-develop-starter-guide/docs/tutorial.md

 ### `getFHIRResources`

-The `getFHIRResources` function allows you to easily retrieve a list of FHIR resources from an Aidbox instance.
+The `getFHIRResources` function allows easily retrieve a list of FHIR resources from an Aidbox instance.

 ### `mapSuccess`

-The `mapSuccess` function allows you to transform the data of a successful RemoteDataResult object.
+The `mapSuccess` function allows transform the data of a successful RemoteDataResult object.
 It can be useful when you want to transform the data returned by an async function before it is consumed by a component, without having to check the state of the RemoteDataResult object in the component itself.

 ### `extractBundleResources`